🆕 Build and deploy Haystack pipelines with deepset Studio

 RAG Pipeline

 After you’ve completed the data preparation steps, you can move on to implementing the retrieval augmentation step.
-It’s crucial to identify which embedding NIM was used to generate the document embeddings, as we typically need the same model for retrieval.
+It’s crucial to identify which embedding NIM microservice was used to generate the document embeddings, as we typically need the same model for retrieval.

 In most use cases, RAG pipelines consist of three to four components.
 In this article, we’ll be using the following components for building the RAG pipeline:

-, which takes the query embedding from the previous component and retrieves the most relevant documents from the Qdrant database.
+• Retriever: In this case, we will use the QdrantEmbeddingRetriever, which takes the query embedding from the previous component and retrieves the most relevant documents from the Qdrant database.
 Fig. 4 shows the configuration of this component in the deepset Studio.

-.
+• Prompt Construction Component: This component is responsible for creating the instruction (prompt) that will be sent to a large language model (LLM), representing the ‘augmentation’ step.
+In Haystack, this is handled by the PromptBuilder.
 It allows you to create a prompt template using Jinja and dynamically detects inputs based on the template’s contents.
 For our use case, we have developed a prompt template shown in Fig. 5 using PromptBuilder in the deepset Studio, which expects query and documents as input.

-- LLM Component: Finally, we will add a LLM component that receives our final augmented prompt and generates a response.
-In this example, we will use the
+• LLM Component: Finally, we will add an LLM component that receives our final augmented prompt and generates a response.
+In this example, we will use the llama-3_1-70b-instruct NIM microservice from the NVIDIA API catalog.
+In this case, we use the NvidiaGenerator component from Haystack and configure it to use the meta/llama-3.1-70b-instruct model.
+Fig. 6 shows the configuration of this component in the deepset Studio.

 As you can see, each of these individual components expects certain inputs, and produces various outputs.
 You can learn more about the pipeline architecture and how components are connected here.
-We can now connect them in deepset Studio to create the final RAG pipeline as shown in Fig. 7.
+We can now connect them in deepset Studio to create the final RAG pipeline, as shown in Fig. 7.

-Use Self-hosted NIMs for the Pipelines
+Use Self-hosted NIM Microservices for the Pipelines

-The following command will deploy the meta/llama-3.1-70b-instruct LLM NIM on a server equipped with a supported GPU.
+The following command will deploy the meta/llama-3.1-70b-instruct LLM NIM microservice on a server equipped with a supported GPU.
 You can refer to the support matrix for compatibility with different GPU models.

 export NGC_API_KEY=<PASTE_API_KEY_HERE>